Cornell-MAE-UG/fa25-portfolio-avc35-lab/index.md

 ![Profile Picture]({{ "assets/images/AlisonChavezHeadShot.jpg" | relative_url }}){: class="profile-image"}

-My name is {{ site.name }}, and I am a Mechanical Engineering Student at Cornell University.
+My name is {{ site.name }}, and I am a junior Mechanical Engineering Student at Cornell University.

 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.